itsjesski/jesski-website/README.md

 # firebottle-website

 ### What is this?
-This project was built as a personal website for Firebottle.
+This project was built as a website for the Firebottle stream community.

 ### Features
 - Static site generator
 - Markdown files for posts
 - Automatic SEO based on fields in the markdown files.
+- API calls to Twitch and IGDB for pulling game and stream resources.

 ### Developer experience: